rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

    |             ^^^^^^ cannot move out of borrowed content
 ```

-Because we only have a mutable borrow of each `worker`, we can't call `join`:
+Because we only have a mutable borrow of each `worker`, we can’t call `join`:
 `join` takes ownership of its argument.
 In order to solve this, we need a way
 to move the `thread` out of the `Worker` instance that owns `thread` so that
 `join` can consume the thread.
 We saw a way to do this in Listing 17-15: if the